 The method of ingestion may influence kratom’s effects.
 However, there’s currently no research identifying which method is preferable in treating depression and anxiety.

 Different types of kratom are called strains.
-Most kratom strains take their names from their places of origin.
+Most kratom strains are named according to their places of origin, harvesting processes or drying methods.

 As with marijuana strains, different kratom strains have slightly different effects.